Dialogue: As topic

 Martin Buber assigns dialogue a pivotal position in his theology.
 His most influential work is titled I and Thou.
 Buber cherishes and promotes dialogue not as some purposive attempt to reach conclusions or express mere points of view, but as the very prerequisite of authentic relationship between man and man, and between man and God.
 Buber's thought centres on "true dialogue", which is characterised by openness, honesty, and mutual commitment.

 The Second Vatican Council placed a major emphasis on dialogue within the church and with the world.
-Most of the council's documents refer to some kind of dialogue: dialogue "between the laity and their spiritual leaders" (Lumen gentium), dialogue with other religions (Nostra aetate: "dialogue and collaboration with the followers of other religions"), dialogue with other Christians (Unitatis redintegratio: "fraternal dialogue on points of doctrine and the more pressing pastoral problems of our time"), dialogue with modern society (Gaudium et spes: "the rightful betterment of this world ... cannot be realized, ... apart from sincere and prudent dialogue"), and dialogue with political authorities (Dignitatis humanae: "[in] dialogue ... men explain to one another the truth they have discovered, or think they have discovered, in order thus to assist one another in the quest for truth").
+Most of the council's documents refer to some kind of dialogue: dialogue "between the laity and their spiritual leaders" (Lumen gentium), dialogue with other religions (Nostra aetate: "dialogue and collaboration with the followers of other religions"), dialogue with other Christians (Unitatis redintegratio: "fraternal dialogue on points of doctrine and the more pressing pastoral problems of our time"), dialogue between a diocesan bishop and his diocesan clergy, especially on pastoral matters (Christus Dominus), dialogue with modern society (Gaudium et spes: "the rightful betterment of this world ... cannot be realized, ... apart from sincere and prudent dialogue"), to which Catholic schools can make an important contribution (Gravissimum educationis), and dialogue with political authorities (Dignitatis humanae: "[in] dialogue ... men explain to one another the truth they have discovered, or think they have discovered, in order thus to assist one another in the quest for truth").
 However, in the English translations of these texts, "dialogue" was used to translate two Latin words with distinct meanings, colloquium ("discussion") and dialogus ("dialogue").
-(Note: In the referenced sections in Nostra aetate and Gaudium et spes, the word colloquium is used; Unitatis redintegratio and Dignitatis humanae refer to dialogus.
+(Note: In the referenced sections in Nostra aetate, Christus Dominus and Gaudium et spes, the word colloquium is used; Unitatis redintegratio, Gravissimum educationis and Dignitatis humanae refer to dialogus.
 The English wording "fraternal dialogue" in Lumen gentium comes from familiari commercio in the Latin version.)
 The choice of terminology appears to have been strongly influenced by Buber's thought.